carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 Spending some time cleaning up your lesson's help wanted list in your first few months as Maintainer will save you and your co-Maintainers time in the long term and help ensure higher-quality contributions.

-Despite our best efforts in encouraging the types of contributions listed above, you will also receive unwanted or unhelpful contribtions, including:
+Despite our best efforts in encouraging the types of contributions listed above, you will also receive unwanted or unhelpful contributions, including:
 - addition of new material covering topics outside of the scope of the lesson
 - changes to the way a topic is presented that are inconsistent with The Carpentries pedagogical model
 - changes to the technology taught in the lesson (e.g. introduction of a new plotting system)
-- multiple unrelated suggestions (e.g. [https://github.com/swcarpentry/r-novice-gapminder/issues/725](https://github.com/swcarpentry/r-novice-gapminder/issues/725))
+- multiple unrelated suggestions

 These contributions may come in the form of an issue or a PR.
 Being open to new contributions while keeping the lessons sleek and teachable is a difficult balancing act.
 It's ok to say no to a